 To upload your results manually using the Squish Test Center UI, you will first need to be logged into a user account with upload privileges.
-Next, hover over the User icon and name in the top right corner, and from the dropdown, choose Result Upload.
+Next, hover over the user icon and name in the top right corner, and from the dropdown, choose Result Upload.
 You should see a page like the one below:

-.xml file to upload.
+.csmes, which Squish Test Center will combine into a single coverage report.
 Optionally, you can upload arbitrary files as attachments to these results.

-When invoking testcentercmd, the following are required:
+testcentercmd, the following are required:

-- project name that identifies tests of the same software, project or module
+- Project name that identifies tests of the same software, project, or module.

-- path to the test result file or the result directory
+- Path to the test result file or the result directory.

 The following are optional: